GitHubDragonFly/HTML_CSS_JS/README.md

 # Licensing
 This is MIT licensed.

+The video and cube image were downloaded as a free content and are under [Pixabay License](https://pixabay.com/service/license/).

 # Trademarks
 Any and all trademarks, either directly or indirectly mentioned here, belong to their respective owners.